ParamaxAi/nvidia-dind/README.md

 # nvidia-dind

-A container image to run dind on nvidia GPUs
+A container image to run dind on nvidia GPUs.